hideonbase/cs326-01-dynamicprogram/docs for M2/Milestone2.md

 Heng Huang:
 1. Optimize the use of log in and sign up.
 Only people who sign up can log in our Web to look for the apartment.
+2. Add the UPDATE to user sign up.
-2. Add a SEARCH, which is beneficial to search what user want.
+3. Add a SEARCH, which is beneficial to search what user want.
-3. Add a FAVORITE, which users can add the apartments their like into the lists folder.
+4. Add a FAVORITE, which users can add the apartments their like into the lists folder.

 # The URL of your Heroku Application